baselime/docs/sending-data/platforms/aws/aws-lambda/traces/node.js.md

 ## Tracing AWS SDK v3

-If you bundle the AWS SDK v3 by default it is not traced.
-For CommonJS builds you can enable tracing with the following esbuild settings
+The [Node.js AWS SDK v3]([link](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/)) is not traced by default using OpenTelemetry on AWS Lambda when bundled as part of your function code.
+We currently support instrumentation for CommonJS codebases.
+We currently support instrumentation for  CommonJS codebases.
+Use the following steps to enable tracing of the Node.js AWS SDK v3.

-1. mark `@smithy/middleware-stack` and `@aws-sdk/middleware-stack` as external
+1. Mark `@smithy/middleware-stack` and `@aws-sdk/middleware-stack` as external.
 2. Ensure these packages are installed into the node_modules folder of your lambda

 These packages are both extremely small and removing these from your bundle can also decrease your coldstarts